 Here’s how I approached it.

-- Pick the space to decorate
+- Picked the space I wanted to decorate

 In this case the photos were of my husband and I. We really wanted to enjoy them in our bedroom since its our own personal space together.
 I’m saving my living room wall for photos of the kids and grandkids because I want them to see themselves and feel loved and important.